 Hallucinogen Persisting Perception Disorder (HPPD)

-Amotivational Syndrome manifests itself as apathy, passivity and and inability to take interest in any activity whatsoever.
+Amotivational Syndrome manifests itself as apathy, passivity, and an inability to take interest in any activity whatsoever.
 In short, a total and complete lack of motivation, drive or interest in any form of exertion.
 Users suffering from this symptom appear to others to be socially withdrawn and lethargic.

 - Speech difficulty